tweag/ghc-proposals/proposals/0000-linear-types.rst

 without polymorphism we would need two implementations of `map`.
 With the exact same code: one for ``p=1`` and one for ``p=ω``.
-Function composition is even worse: it takes two multiplicity parameters hence would require four identical implementations:
+Function composition is even worse: it takes two multiplicity parameters, hence, would require four identical implementations:

 ::